 improvements 15% student aid 10% missions and 60% debt retirement.

 On April 30, 1998 the voters approved the by-laws of the St. Paul

 Lutheran Church Endowment Fund.
 Essentially, if the

-congregation has debt, 60% of all undesiginated monetary gifts and
+congregation has debt, 60% of all undesignated monetary gifts

-bequeaths are to be applied to debt, the other 40% shall go into
+and bequeaths are to be applied to debt, the other 40% shall go

 of the endowment fund are very specific as to organizational

 structure, Investment options, and the ultimate disbursement of